-The District Exhibits Perpetual Shield is the longest standing perpetual trophy held by the RAS of NSW.
-It has been awarded every year since 1911.
+The District Exhibits Perpetual Shield is the longest standing perpetual trophy held by the RAS of NSW and was first awarded in 1911.

-The RAS Perpetual Trophy, will be awarded to the District securing the highest number of points for display.
+The RAS Perpetual Trophy will be awarded to the District securing the highest number of points for display.